Last Updated on May 2, 2023

 North Wilkesboro’s Liberty Theatre shows new releases at a discounted price, which is a great alternative to the overpriced theaters that dominate the scene today.
 This two-screen theater mixes in the perfect old-fashioned vibe with those cheap tickets for a perfect experience.

-Where to Eat in North Wilkesboro
+Restaurants in North Wilkesboro NC

 - Anchor Coffee (1320 W D St): Anchor Coffee Co. is a great local coffee shop that opens early and throughout most of the week.